 - In the instant pot/pressure cooker, add in potatoes, onions, carrots, and red peppers.
 Stir well.

 - Top with garlic and curry powder.
 Stir well.
-Fill instant pot with vegetable curry until half of the vegetables are covered.
+Fill instant pot with vegetable stock until half of the vegetables are covered.
 Do not cover vegetables.
 The liquid should only be half the amount of the vegetables in order to get the thickness you need for the curry.

 - Place thyme on top.
 Set to high pressure and cook for 12 minutes.
 Wait five minutes after count down in order to release pressure manually.